factorialco/factorial-one/packages/react/docs/storybook/index.md

-The objective is to write documentation as much as possible, and as many component have subcomponents is a good practice to document the subcomponents as well, but as we want to provide concise information, avoiding anything unnecessary for the ones are not developing `factorial-one` we will use the `internal` tag to hide the content from the public.
+The objective is to write documentation as much as possible, and as many component have subcomponents is a good practice to document the subcomponents as well, but as we want to provide concise information, avoiding anything unnecessary for the ones are not developing `f0` we will use the `internal` tag to hide the content from the public.

 The stories with this tags will not shown in the sidebar in the public build, but they will be available running storybook in local.